p2p-org/eth-staking-fee-distributor-contracts/README.md

 **FeeDistributor** stores
 - address of `FeeDistributorFactory`
 - address of the service (P2P) fee recipient
-- basis points of EL rewards that should go to the service (P2P)
+- address and basis points of EL rewards that should go to the client
-- basis points of EL rewards that should go to the client
+- address and basis points of EL rewards that should go to the referrer (optional)
-- address of the client

 Each client gets their own copy of `FeeDistributor` contract with their own address.